grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 distract us.

-Reaching the pub, our choice is clear - there's plenty of time between now and the Migfest barbeque, we can either spend them drinking or trying a bit harder to find these owls.
-Bizarrely, the latter choice wins, and we're soon heading back up the road in search of the path we missed earlier.
+Reaching the pub, our choice is clear - there's plenty of time between now and the Migfest barbecue, we can either spend them drinking or trying a bit harder to find these owls.
+The latter choice wins, and we're soon heading back up the road in search of the path we missed earlier.

 Amazingly, we miss it _again_!
-It's only with the advice of another expert "You've gone too far, it's right there by that post" he points out.
+It's only with the advice of another expert "You've gone too far, it's right there by that post" that we finally twig what to do.
 We blame the Linnets.
 We can even see the group that we guess originally spotted the owls heading this way.
 At an appropriate pinch point, we block their path.
 We shall not let them pass unless they tell us their owl news.
-They are happy to surrender their information "yes, this way, with the light going the way it is they might be in the air by the time you get there".
+Thankfully, they seem happy to surrender their information "yes, this way, with the light going the way it is they might be in the air by the time you get there".
 Curious.
-We stomp off along the sea wall in search of paddock two.
+Is this a trap?
+We yomp off along the sea wall in search of paddock two.

 <figure class="figure">
   <img